 Eosinophilic ulcer of the oral mucosa is also known as traumatic ulcerative granuloma with stromal eosinophilia, oral traumatic granuloma, traumatic granuloma of the tongue or eosinophilic ulcer of the tongue.
 It is possibly the adult version of Riga-Fede disease.

-Who gets eosinophilic ulcer/s of the oral mucosa, and why?
+Who gets eosinophilic ulcer of the oral mucosa, and why?

-Eosinophilic ulcer of the oral mucosa affects adults, with a peak in the sixth and seventh decades of life (50-80 years old).
+Eosinophilic ulcer of the oral mucosa affects adults, with a peak in the sixth and seventh decades of life (50–80 years of age).
 There is a slight female predominance reported.

-Clinical features of eosinophilic ulcer of the oral mucosa
+What are the clinical features of eosinophilic ulcer of the oral mucosa?

 The typical clinical features of eosinophilic ulcer of the oral mucosa include: